IgniteUI/igniteui-docfx/.github/CONTRIBUTING.md

 # <a name='#workflow'>Workflow</a>

-When working on an issue for the Ignite UI Angular DocFX Site Builder, you need to be aware of and to follow a correct status workflow.
+When working on an issue for the Ignite UI for Angular DocFX Site Builder, you need to be aware of and to follow a correct status workflow.
 We have created a number of status labels in order to communicate well what the current status of a single issue/pull request is.
 The statuses are as follows:

 ## Development - applicable to issues and pull requests
 1. `status: in-review` this is the initial status of an issue.
 If the label is not placed, go ahead and place it.